depicted-candela/TransitionalSQL/10_bluePrint/README.md

         <li><strong>Step 4: The Point of No Return.</strong> <code>COMMIT;</code> Feel the power as you rewrite the very definition of your data reality.</li>
         <li><strong>Step 5: The "Re-initialization".</strong> A quick <code>SHUTDOWN ABORT</code> followed by a <code>STARTUP</code> will surely cement our glorious changes.</li>
     </ol>
-    <p>If you now find the database greeting you with an <code>ORA-00600</code> error, a **frozen flame** of digital despair, do not panic.
-You have successfully discovered the **Hidden Semantic Bridge** of this lesson: **never directly modify objects owned by <code>SYS</code>**.
-The Data Dictionary is the database's central nervous system; performing amateur neurosurgery upon it is the fastest way to achieve a state of "unstructured data liberation," also known as a full restore from backup.
-The joke is a **time carpet**; once you step on it, you're woven into a schedule of late-night calls with Oracle Support.</p>
+    <p>If you now find the database greeting you with an <code>ORA-00600</code> error, a <strong>frozen flame</strong> of digital despair, do not panic.
+You have successfully discovered the <strong>Hidden Semantic Bridge</strong> of this lesson: <strong>never directly modify objects owned by <code>SYS</code></strong>.
+The Data Dictionary is the database's central nervous system; performing amateur neurosurgery upon it is the fastest way to achieve a state of <em>unstructured data liberation</em>, also known as a full restore from backup.
+The joke is a <strong>time carpet</strong>; once you step on it, you're woven into a schedule of late-night calls with Oracle Support.</p>
 </div>

 ---